GRS Qualification Programme Summer Semester 2026

 Tuesday, 9 June 2026, 9:00 a.m. to 4:00 p.m.

-Please register by email to researchschool+events(at)b-tu.de (Subject: Registration »Introduction to AI and Academic Writing«).
+This course is fully booked.
+To sign up for the waiting list, please send an email to researchschool+events(at)b-tu.de (Subject: Waiting List »Introduction to AI and Academic Writing«).
 In your email, please indicate your status (doctoral or postdoctoral researcher) and your chair.

 Registration is on a first-come, first-served basis.
 If the course is fully booked, we will place you on a waiting list and notify you if a spot becomes available.
 Please note that it may take a few days to confirm your registration.